Intermediate Core Plus Bond

 Outperformance by the Numbers – Morningstar Rankings

 The 2020 market landscape included a precipitous drop in economic activity, unprecedented volatility, and uncertain growth prospects.
 At the same time, massive support by global central banks has provided stability for fixed income markets, and the Fed intends to keep interest rates near zero until 2023.
-Against this backdrop, we are in a “golden age of credit investing” with opportunities that can help address clients’ growth, income, and capital preservation needs.
+Against this backdrop, the "golden age of credit investing" continues with opportunities that can help address clients' growth, income, and capital preservation needs.